The Ruelle zeta function at zero for nearly hyperbolic 3-manifolds: Resonant states for hyperbolic 3-manifolds

 In this section we apply the properties of the $2$-form $\psi$ defined in~\eqref{e:psi-def} to determine the precise structure of resonant $1$-forms on $M=S\Sigma$.
 Let us introduce some notation for (co-)resonant $1$-forms (see~\eqref{e:I-circ-def} for the definition of $u\circ\mathcal I$)

 where the subscript $(*)$ means we either suppress the star or we include it, respectively corresponding to resonances or co-resonances; we apply this convention to other notions appearing in this section.
+We remark that the use of subscript $\psi$ in $\mathcal{C}_\psi$ is motivated by the property $d\alpha\wedge\mathcal C_\psi=\psi\wedge\mathcal C$ demonstrated in \eqref{e:psi-wedge-def} below; in fact we initially used this relation as the definition of $\mathcal{C}_\psi$, before coming to the interpretation via the map $\mathcal{I}$.

 Since $\mathcal I$ is invariant under the geodesic flow by~\eqref{e:I-flow-invariant} and annihilates $X$, we have

 By Lemma~\ref{l:1-forms-ish} and~\eqref{e:bettiGysin} we have